JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

     # Load .bashrc if it exists
     test -f ~/.bashrc && source ~/.bashrc
     ```
-    The above code allows `mysql' to be recognized recog every time.
+    The above code allows `mysql` to be recognized every time.
 Save the file, restart terminal, and it should work.
+    5. Now we are ready to use MySQL!
+Enter
+        ```
+        $ mysql -u root -p
+        ```